carpentries-incubator/hpc-intro/_episodes/01-bash.md

 Note that you may want to paste in your password rather than typing it.
 Use control/ctrl plus a right-click of the mouse to paste content from the clipboard to the PuTTY terminal.

-For those logging in with PuTTY it would likely be best to cover the terminal basics already mentioned, above.
+For those logging in with PuTTY it would likely be best to cover the terminal basics already mentioned above before moving on to navigating the remote system.

 ## Navigating the Remote System